 - How long the headache lasts

-- If the headaches appear suddenly without warning or with accompanying symptoms
+- If the headaches appear suddenly without warning

 - If there is an aura (changes in vision, blind spots, or bright lights) before the headache